Advertisement

 Okinawans, Indigenous and non-Indigenous alike, have been fighting to rid Okinawa of US bases for decades, giving rise to one of the strongest peace movements in the world, attracting broad international support.
 Thus, we were doubly shocked to learn that the Canadian Armed Forces are regularly using US military installations on Okinawa today.

-Far from ensuring the safety of Canadians, the government’s prohibition against Huawei and ZTE dangerously aligns Canada with the NSA and other members of the Five Eyes spy network.
-This coalition of settler-colonial states may parade as the epitome of liberal democracy, but in fact it is based on the ongoing sagas of Indigenous dispossession and the imposition of empire on subject peoples in the Global South.
+Far from ensuring the safety of Canadians, the government’s prohibition against Huawei dangerously aligns Canada with the NSA and other members of the Five Eyes spy network.
+This coalition of settler-colonial states may parade as the epitome of liberal democracy, but in fact it is based on the ongoing sagas of Indigenous dispossession and imperialism.

 Last week, the CBC ran a piece on “Chinese industrial espionage” during its flagship program The National.
 According to John Price, the public broadcaster owes the country, and Asian Canadians in particular, an apology for fanning the flames of bigotry and hate.
 And Justin Trudeau needs to call for a fundamental reassessment of Canadian foreign policy to avoid taking Canada down the road to war.